SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### Tool Usage:

-1. Navigate to the Bundles/Sources/Tools directory.
-2. Import EditorAssetBundleHelper.cs, MasterBundleHelper.cs and MasterBundleTool.cs into a Unity project's Assets/Editor directory.
+1. Follow _Tool Setup_ instructions.
-3. Open the tool from the Window > Unturned > Master Bundle Tool menu.
+2. Open the tool from the Window > Unturned > Master Bundle Tool menu.
-4. Select directories of assets in the Project window.
+3. Select directories of assets in the Project window.
-5. In the Inspector window tag them in any asset bundle.
+4. In the Inspector window tag them in any asset bundle.
-6. Click the checkbox next to an asset bundle's name in the tool to mark it as a master bundle.
+5. Click the checkbox next to an asset bundle's name in the tool to mark it as a master bundle.
 This filters the list of asset bundles to show, and tracks an export path associated with it.
-7. Click the ... to choose a destination for the bundle file.
+6. Click the ... to choose a destination for the bundle file.
-8. Click Export.
+7. Click Export.

 ### Motivations: